 This tour is suitable for all levels of swimmer, with three separate escorts for the safety and enjoyment of all guests.
 It is expected that you can swim 2+ kms per each swim per our itinerary.
-Non swimmers can use our kayaks and follow their friends or partners while they swim.
+Non-swimmers can use our kayaks or SUP (Stand up paddle board) and follow their friends or partners while they swim.

 – Swim around uninhabited islands and enjoy the laid back environment